 DIY Particle Detector

 Silicon detectors are widely used in particle and nuclear physics for measuring ionizing radiation.
 This Do-It-Yourself project was designed by Oliver Keller and allows making a low-cost particle detector from scratch using silicon photodiodes.
 It can distinguish different particle types (alpha particles and electrons) and measures their energy between 33 keV and 8 MeV.
 The detector must be shielded from light and is, therefore, best mounted inside your favorite candy tin box.
 The signal output can be directly connected with microphone or headset inputs of regular laptops and smartphones.

-- all technical details on project website at github.com
+- all technical details on Oliver's project website and wiki

-- order electronic parts and circuit board via kitspace
+- order electronic parts and circuit board via kitspace.org

 - reference measurements and scientific background in this research article (Keller et al. 2019, Sensors Journal)

 This project was designed as a citizen science tool for students and educators, allowing them the discovery of natural radioactivity in our environment and investigation of everyday-objects such as vintage glasses and old ceramics.
 Of course, the famous bananas and other food such as certain dietary table salts or nuts are interesting research objects.
 All those are slightly radioactive due to the naturally abundant potassium-40 isotope which makes even us humans a tiny little bit radioactive as well.